rgiot/pystepx/README.rst

+Unofficial fork of the pystep library: http://pystep.sourceforge.net/

+I have modified the library some years ago in order to:

+  * allow different types of evaluation of the trees
+  * use islands

+and probably other things.

+I do not know if I will add other patches or if it works with new python libraries

+Romain Giot

+---

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE